 While we don’t require you to set a complex password, our password strength meter will encourage you to choose a strong one.
 We limit failed login attempts on both a per-account and per-IP-address basis to slow down password guessing attacks.

-Evernote offers two-step verification (2SV), also known as two-factor authentication, for all accounts.
-Our two-step verification mechanism is based on a time-based one-time password algorithm (TOTP).
-All users can generate codes locally using an application on their mobile device while premium and business users can choose to have the codes delivered as a text message.
+Evernote offers two-step verification (“2SV”), also known as two-factor or multi-factor authentication, for all accounts.
+Our 2SV mechanism is based on a time-based one-time password algorithm (TOTP).
+All users can generate codes locally using an application on their mobile device.

 Evernote gives you a way to create notes in your account by sending emails to a unique Evernote email address.
 To protect you from malicious content, we scan all email we receive using a commercial anti-virus scanning engine.

 When you receive an email from Evernote, we want you to be confident that it really came from us.
 We publish an enforcing DMARC policy to improve your confidence that email you receive from Evernote is legitimate.
-Every email we send from @evernote.com and @email.evernote.com will be cryptographically signed using DKIM and originate from an IP address we publish in our SPF record.
+Every email we send from the following domains will be cryptographically signed using DKIM and originate from an IP address we publish in our SPF record.

 Securing our Internet-facing web service is critically important to protecting your data.
 Our security team drives an application security program to improve code security hygiene and periodically assess our service for common application security issues including: CSRF, injection attacks (XSS, SQLi), session management, URL redirection, and clickjacking.